SS-Hake/SS-Hake.github.io/_posts/draft.markdown

 You see this all the time with knives
 Buying cheap now doesn't mean you can't upgrade down the line.
 It doesn't mean this cheap purchase is wasted money, you'll learn a lot from owning and using the cheap item, and will be more able to allocate spending on more expensive versions down the line, once you know what you want.
 Expensive camping equipment tends to be specialised, it is made for a specific area or type of outdoor person

+Water bottles

+For those of you that haven't heard of or used Aliexpress before, it's essentially chinese amazon, it puts you directly in contact with the chinese factories and wholesalers which produce or supply a vast range of products to the western sellers you usually find on Amazon and Ebay.
+There are also some products you can't find anywhere else.

+Water bottles and expense

+Aliexpress and why

+reviews

+one arrived with hole

+overall experience

+###Ideas
+wild camping tips, where to go, when, scouting, etc wild camping, eating and cooking wild camping, fires wild camping, other cooking systems, meths, gas, etc basic wild camping kit basic comfortable night in the woods biting insects and repellents, what works what doesnt mushrooms, what we have found successfully and easily foraging, getting into the mindset foraging, realistic, substantial meals